T of C

 (Return)

-8. Su Dongpo was a minor official in Hangzhou from 1071 - 74, then around 1089 he was briefly deputy governor there.
+8. In Hangzhou Su Dongpo served as a minor official from 1071 - 74, then around 1089 he was briefly deputy governor there.
 He is locally credited for having built a causeway across West Lake

 (Return)